burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The Language started as a project in Bell Labs in 1979 ([3], [https://www.stroustrup.com/bs_faq.html#invention](https://www.stroustrup.com/bs_faq.html#invention).
 The principles of C++ language, which B.Stroustrup put into the Language, were documented between 1981 and 1991.
 According to B.Stroustroup, they existed even before the decision of standardization that took place in 1989.
 More importantly, the principles of the Language, even in 2024, are still inside it, and they are the heart of the Language ([3]):

-1. No implicit violation of static type system.
+1. No implicit violation of the static type system.
-2. Provide the same good support for user-defined types as implementation provides for its built-in types.
+2. Provide the same good support for user-defined types as the implementation provides for its built-in types.
-3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term, and language should support it.
+3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term, and the language should support it.
 4. Two Zero-Overhead principles:

     * a.
 What you don't use, you should not pay for.
     * b.
-If something is built-in in the Language itself, it's impossible to write it better by hand.
+If something is built into the Language itself, it's impossible to write it better by hand.

 Some language decisions due to B.Stroustoup:

 - *"C++ does not have a universal class Object.
 It's so because, in C++, we don't need one: generic programming provides statically type-safe alternatives in most cases.
 Also, there is no valid universal class; in fact, using a universal base class implies the cost."*

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
-With generics (whether Java or C# generics), you program with precisely defined interfaces typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*
+With generics (whether Java or C# generics), you program with precisely defined interfaces, typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*

 # Why learn C++ if I know Python (Toy Example)